Monferrato Red

 Characteristics of Monferrato Rosso Wines

-The wines produced in the Monferrato Rosso Denomination are known for the following characteristics:
+The wines produced in the Monferrato Rosso denomination are known for the following characteristics:

 Robust Structure: These wines offer a robust structure with well-integrated tannins, allowing them to age beautifully.